raspberrypilearning/electricity-generation/en/step_3.md

 --- task ---

-Check you have inputted the values correctly?
+Check you have inputted the values correctly.
 Add the values up to double-check: 64 + 20 + 4 + 2 + 0 + 10 = 100.
-The total always has to be 100 because the value in each block represents the percentage (%) contribution of the resource to the overall total which is 100%.
+The total always has to be 100 because the value in each block represents the percentage (%) contribution of the resource to the overall total which is 100 percent.

 --- /task ---

 --- task ---

 Run the program to compare what resources New Zealand and the UK use to generate energy.
-You will notice the UK uses more bioenergy than New Zealand. you will also notice that New Zealand uses far more hydro to generate electricity.
+You may notice the UK uses more bioenergy than New Zealand.
+You may also notice that New Zealand uses far more hydropower than the UK to generate electricity.

 ![image to compare two graphs](images/electricity-compare-two-graphs.png){:width="400px"}